White House press secretary resigns

 - He for a time handled the responsibilities of both press secretary and communications director

-(CNN)White House press secretary Sean Spicer resigned Friday morning, capping off a rollercoaster six-month tenure as the chief spokesman for an administration besieged by a steady drumbeat of controversy.
+(CNN)White House press secretary Sean Spicer resigned Friday morning after President Donald Trump named a new White House communications director, capping off a rollercoaster six-month tenure as the chief spokesman for an administration besieged by a steady drumbeat of controversy.

+Newly-minted communications director Anthony Scaramucci, taking to the White House briefing room for the first time early Friday afternoon, announced that principal deputy press secretary Sarah Huckabee Sanders will take over as press secretary.

+Spicer's resignation came after Scaramucci, a New York financier and former Trump campaign fundraiser, accepted the new job, a move Spicer adamantly opposed, multiple sources said.
+His resignation came in spite of Trump's request that he remain in this position, a White House official and top GOP advisers said.

 "It's been an honor & a privilege to serve @POTUS @realDonaldTrump & this amazing country.
 I will continue my service through August," Spicer tweeted.

-Spicer's resignation came after New York financier and former Trump campaign fundraiser Anthony Scaramucci accepted the position as White House communications director, a move Spicer adamantly opposed.
-His resignation came in spite of President Donald Trump's request that he remain in this position, a White House official and top GOP advisers said.
+He told CNN on Friday that he resigned out of a desire "to give the President and the new team a clean slate."

+Still, Spicer's resignation once again put a spotlight on discord inside the West Wing, with the President's top aides divided over Scaramucci's hire -- palace intrigue that Scaramucci sought to put to rest during his first briefing.

-Spicer handled the responsibilities of both press secretary and communications director for much of the time, overseeing the White House's response to a near non-stop deluge of controversy, particularly concerning the widening federal investigation into potential ties between Trump campaign associates and Russian officials.
+Spicer handled the responsibilities of both press secretary and communications director for much of his tenure, overseeing the White House's response to a near non-stop deluge of controversy, particularly concerning the widening federal investigation into potential ties between Trump campaign associates and Russian officials.

 White House chief of staff Reince Priebus introduced Scaramucci as the new communications director to a round of applause, according to a source in the room.